-2. Combination Product Considerations
+(2) Combination Product Considerations

 Requests for meetings regarding a combination product should be submitted to the lead center for the product, in accordance with that center's corresponding processes.
-Accordingly, Q-submissions should only be submitted for device-led combination products assigned to CDRH or CBER.
+Accordingly, Q-Submissions should only be submitted for device-led combination products assigned to CDRH or CBER.
 If the classification or center assignment for a medical product is unclear or in dispute, the submitter should submit an RFD or Pre-RFD to OCP, and then submit their meeting request to the center determined to be the lead center.
+Proactively submitting an RFD often saves the submitter time by ensuring that the O-Sub is sent to the correct FDA Center.
 If CDRH or CBER receives a Q-Sub for a combination product as the lead center for the product, the center's staff intends to notify the other center(s) involved in the review of the combination product of its receipt and include the appropriate review staff from these other center(s) to ensure that the entire combination product review team is aware of the questions from the submitter and engaged, as needed, in providing comprehensive and aligned feedback.
 When Q-Subs for combination products are submitted, FDA intends to initiate the same review process for the Q-Sub as for single-entity devices.
-Please note that meetings and/or requests for written feedback may take longer to schedule and/or to address in writing due to factors such as the increased number of Agency staff involved and other regulatory complexities that can be associated with combination products.
-However, FDA intends to meet with the submitter of a combination product within 75 calendar days29 after receiving such request and intends to provide written feedback prior to the meeting.
-Please note that for products that are combination products, the submitter is responsible for identifying it as such in the submission.30 FDA recommends this information be provided in the cover letter.
-Where submitters have determined they would like input from the OCP, they may also submit a copy of the cover letter to OCP.31
+Meetings and/or requests for written feedback may take longer to schedule and/or to address in writing due to factors such as the increased number of Agency staff involved and other regulatory complexities that can be associated with combination products.
+However, FDA intends to meet with the submitter of a combination product within 75 calendar days after receiving such request and intends to provide written feedback by day 70, prior to the meeting.
+For products that are combination products, the submitter is responsible for identifying it as such in the submission.
+FDA recommends this information be provided in the cover letter.
+Where submitters have determined they would like input from the OCP, they may also submit a copy of the cover letter to OCP.